Lydney Harbour: information for boaters

 You should plan to arrive off Lydney no earlier than 20 minutes before high water.
 Take care not to arrive off the entrance too early on tide and ensure that there’s sufficient under keel clearance over Lydney and Saniger sands.

-We recommended that if you are approaching from the south west you use the main navigational channel until mid way between Bull Rock Beacon and Berkeley Pill.
+We recommend that if you are approaching from the south west you use the main navigational channel until mid way between Bull Rock Beacon and Berkeley Pill.
 Then steer a course for Lydney Harbour entrance making allowance for tidal influence.

 If you are approaching from Sharpness head for Lydney north pier making allowance for tidal influence and making use of the slack water mentioned above.
 During the summer months there may be small yachts on drying moorings in this area.